-For fall and spring semester participants, if you opt for internship or service learning placement, you will work side by side with Spanish nationals, allowing you a unique insight into the professional life of Segovians.
+For fall and spring semester participants, if you opt for an internship, you will work side by side with Spanish nationals, allowing you a unique insight into the professional life of Segovians.
 You will be expected to dress and conduct yourself appropriately to the standards of the placement organization.
 In placing students, GEO will try to ensure that you will have a variety of challenging tasks throughout your term; however, you should also expect to help in menial office tasks as well.

 Direct Enrollment Details

 Advanced students in the Fall and Spring semesters who meet the necessary academic requirements may complement their GEO course offerings by enrolling in courses offered through the University of Valladolid (UVa) in Segovia.
 Academic programs at UVa include a wide range of disciplines, including Business Administration and Management, Law, Education, History, Labor Relations and Human Resources.